jessefreeman/ai-for-dev/03_selecting_models/03_05_offloading_to_the_gpu.md

 ---
 title: "Offloading to the GPU"
-parent: "03 Selecting Models"
+parent: "Selecting Models"
-order: 5
+nav_order: 5
 ---
 # Offloading to the GPU